Skip to content

 GCC has partial support.
 This is because it has a number of identified problems.
 But that doesn't mean you can have a problematic experience on all platforms.
 The only problem we're aware of at the moment occurs on Windows systems.
 The related problem is that the program compiles successfully but does not execute as expected at runtime.

 We only experienced this problem when we compiled JuleC (the official reference compiler) with GCC on Windows.
 GCC provided a seamless experience on macOS and Linux.
 This is the only reason GCC has partial support.
 Everything can be well when you use GCC, just need to test it.
+But this problem seems solved in latest versions, if you are using Jule 0.0.14 or above you can ignore it.

 However, Jule does not automatically interfere with the GCC build command to fix the file too big or too many sections problem.
 For this reason, you may experience a file too big problem in large projects.
 The problem is addressed here.